-All NADA members that provide AOD services to women are welcome to attend the network’s forums and training.
+All NADA members that provide AOD services to women are welcome to attend the Network’s forums and training.
 Join the mailing list to receive details of upcoming events, announcements and sector information relating to women accessing AOD treatment services.
-For more information or to join the network, please contact Hannah Gillard 8113 1365.
+For more information or to join the network, please email Hannah Gillard.

 Special projects and resources